hsolbrig/dirlistproc/README.md

 # dirlistproc
-``dirlistproc`` is a command line driven directory processing framework that allows the specification of a set of input files, a target directory and a transformation process.
+**`dirlistproc`** is a command line driven directory processing framework that allows the specification of input and output files or directories from the command line

 It accepts command line arguments that allow the specification of:

-* One or more input files
+* An optional list of input file name(s)
-* An input directory
+* An optional input directory
-* An output file
+* An optional list of output file names(s)
-* An output directory
+* An optional directory
-* An option that determines whether input directory structure should be preserved in the output directory
+* An flag that determines whether input directory structure should be preserved in the output directory
-* An option that determines whether processing should stop if an error is encountered or continue
+* An flag that determines whether processing should stop if an error is encountered or continue

+## Default help display
+    > python DirectoryListProcessor.py -h
+    usage: DirectoryListProcessor.py [-h] [-i [INFILE [INFILE ...]]] [-id INDIR] [-o [OUTFILE [OUTFILE ...]]] [-od OUTDIR]
+                                     [-f] [-s]

+    DLP Framework

+    optional arguments:
+      -h, --help            show this help message and exit -i [INFILE [INFILE ...]], --infile [INFILE [INFILE ...]]
+                            Input file(s)
+      -id INDIR, --indir INDIR
+                            Input directory
+      -o [OUTFILE [OUTFILE ...]], --outfile [OUTFILE [OUTFILE ...]]
+                            Output file(s)
+      -od OUTDIR, --outdir OUTDIR
+                            Output directory
+      -f, --flatten         Flatten output directory
+      -s, --stoponerror     Stop on processing error

 ## Use
 The `DirectoryListProcessor` constructor takes 6 input arguments: